jbrubake/sharpie/README.md

 # Usage

+`sharpie` can convert `Springsharp` files to its own format, load its own `*.ship` files and generate reports for both. `sharpie` files can only be edited by hand for now.
 Running `sharpie` without any arguments launches the GUI.

 Load a ship FILE and print a report: